America Says

-America Says is an American television game show hosted by John Michael Higgins and broadcast on Game Show Network from June 18, 2018 to December 16, 2022.
+America Says is an American television game show hosted by John Michael Higgins and broadcast on Game Show Network since June 18, 2018.
 The series consists of two teams of four guessing the top answers to fill-in-the-blank survey questions.
 It is a restructuring of the Audience Match portion of Match Game.

 Gameplay

 Main rounds

-At the start of the game, they asked for United States.
 Two teams of four compete, consisting of friends and family.
-One team is shown a fill-in-the-blank and its top seven answers, with the first letter of each word in each correct answer being shown as a clue.
-For example, if the question is "When I think of Italy, I think of [blank]," (CC: When I think of Italy, I think of blank.) an answer might be "L______ T____" for Leaning Tower.
-The length of the blank is a further clue to the length of the correct answer.
+In each round, one team is given a prompt and seven answers with the first letter of each word being shown (for example, if the prompt is "When I think of Italy, I think of [blank], an answer could be "L______ T____" for Leaning Tower.
+The length of the blank is a clue to the length of the answer, though the exact letter count is not shown.